-This Miso Salmon recipe has just a few easy-to-find ingredients, no refined sugar, and because we're using everyone's favorite fish salmon, super fast and healthy from frig to fork (or chopsticks)!
-Add new flavor to your rotation of salmon recipes with Miso Salmon, inspired by Nobu's Miso-Marinated Cod.
+This is the BEST Miso Salmon recipe because it has just a few easy-to-find ingredients, no refined sugar, and because we're using everyone's favorite fish salmon, super fast and healthy from frig to fork (or chopsticks)!
 Instructions for either the oven or an air-fryer!
 Shall we?

 What is Miso Salmon | Health Benefits | Miso Salmon Ingredients | How to Make Miso Salmon | What Kind of Miso | What Kind of Salmon | Air Fryer vs Oven | Substitutions | Storing Leftovers | What to Serve with | Wine Pairing | RECIPE

 Miso Salmon is salmon, usually in fillet form, that marinates in a salty, umami-rich miso mixture for a short period of time, then bakes in the oven or in an air-fryer.

 You might already be familiar with miso-marinated fish, which is a classic Japanese preparation, made a little more world famous by Chef Nobu Matsuhisa's Miso Black Cod at his Nobu restaurants.
 Yeah, you know the one, with the charred edges and the little pickled ginger stem as garnish.
 His dish inspired my own recipe for Miso Marinated Cod here, which is a great alternative if you prefer a lighter, flaky white fish to richer fuller flavored salmon.